wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 ## 2 - Read the MapR-ES topic and transform the data with Spark Streaming (using the MapR-ES Kafka API), and write to MapR-DB (using the Spark MapR-DB connector)
+Show this Spark-Streaming consumer client application reading 30,000 messages from the MapR stream, transforming them to JSON, and writing them to MapR-DB, in seconds.

-This Spark-Streaming consumer client application accomplishes three tasks:  First, it reads each incoming message from the MapR stream:topic @ /streams/paystream:payments using the MapR Kafka API.
+This client application accomplishes three tasks:  First, it reads each incoming message from the MapR stream:topic @ /streams/paystream:payments using the MapR Kafka API.
 Then, the data is loaded into Spark RDD's (in mempory) and transformed with Spark Streaming, to JSON format.
 And lastly, each record (JSON array) is written to the 'payments' table in the MapR-DB document database.

 The MapR-DB JSON 'payments' table can be viewed in MCS @ path /user/mapr/demo.mapr.com/tables/payments